djangopbx/djangopbx-docs/docs/admin/accounts/extensions.rst

 *  Absolute Codec String
     Specify the only Codecs for the extension.
 *  Force ping
-    Use OPTIONS to detect if extension is reacheable.
+    Use OPTIONS to detect if extension is reachable.
 *  Dial String
-    Additional vriables and the location of the endpoint.
+    Additional variables and the location of the endpoint.

 Call Routing